stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

 ```

-This custom metric we just added can be seen through prometheus.
-In the following section, we will add an alert usign this metric.
+This custom metric we just added can be seen through Prometheus.
+In the following section, we will add an alert using this metric.